Ahmednas211/Wordpress-using-LAMP-Stack/README.md

   - Create VPCs and configure the necessary subnets.
 Also, configure the NAT and Internet Gateways and associate them with their respective route tables.

-2. Security Group Configuration:
+3. Security Group Configuration:

   - ALB Security Group: Create a Security Group for the Application Load Balancer (ALB) to allow inbound HTTP and HTTPS traffic from 0.0.0.0/0.

-    - Web Server Security Group: Configure a Security Group for your EC2 instances to allow inbound HTTP and HTTPS traffic from the ALB Security Group as welL SSH from "My IP".
+  - Web Server Security Group: Configure a Security Group for your EC2 instances to allow inbound HTTP and HTTPS traffic from the ALB Security Group as well as SSH from "My IP".

+  - Database Security Group: Allow inbound traffic for MYSQL/Aurora on port 3306 from the webserver security group.

+  - Elastic File System Security Group: Allow inbound traffic of NFS protocol on port 2049 from webserver security group and EFS security group (tip: ensure to create your security first, then go back to the SG and attach the EFS SG).
+Finally, add SSH from SSH SG.

 3. DNS and SSL/TLS Certificate Setup: